calendo-app-pp/calendo-privacy/index.md

 - **To disconnect Google Calendar:** Open Calendo → tap the sync icon → Disconnect
 - **To delete everything:** Uninstall the app

-For any data deletion requests, contact: [your email here]
+For any data deletion requests, contact: thecountsbd@gmail.com